andpramor/andpramor.github.io/README.md

 <img src="/assets/readmeBanner.png" />

 This repo is where everything appearing in my portfolio lives!
-You can check the live site in Enlish <a href="https://andrespradomorgaz.com/en/">here</a>.
-I have it available in Spanish too <a href="https://andrespradomorgaz.com">here</a>.
+You can check the live site <a href="https://andrespradomorgaz.com">here</a>, available in English and Spanish.